Koshux/vue-vs-react/packages/presentation/public/slides/day3/D3-4-Deployment.md

-D3.4: Deployment
+## D3.4: Production & Deployment

 branch: day-3/03-deployment

-Goal: Ship your production-ready app to the world.
+### Production Readiness

-Platforms: Vercel (by the makers of Next.js, great for React) and Netlify (pioneered the Git-based workflow, great for all).
+Before we deploy, we must optimize our app.

-Both offer generous free tiers.
+- **Code Splitting**: Vite does this automatically!
+Your routes (`/about`) are only loaded when a user visits them, making the initial app load much smaller.

-Production Readiness
+- **Bundle Analysis**: Use a plugin like `rollup-plugin-visualizer` to see a map of your final bundle.
+This helps you find large libraries that are slowing down your app.

-Code Splitting: Vite does this automatically!
-Your routes (/about) are only loaded when a user visits them.
+---

-Bundle Analysis: Use rollup-plugin-visualizer to see a map of your final bundle.
-Find out what libraries are taking up the most space.
+### The "Git-Based" Workflow

---
+Modern platforms like **Netlify** (great for Vue/static sites) and **Vercel** (by the makers of Next.js, great for React) have perfected deployment.

-The Workflow
+1. Push your code to a GitHub/GitLab repository.

-Push your code to a GitHub/GitLab repository.
+2. Connect your repo to Netlify or Vercel.

-Connect your repo to Vercel or Netlify.
+3. Set the build command: `pnpm build`

-Set the build command: pnpm build
+4. Set the output directory: `dist`

-Set the output directory: dist
+5.  **Done.**

-Done.
+Every time you `git push` to your `main` branch, your site will be automatically rebuilt and deployed.

-Every time you git push to your main branch, your site will be rebuilt and deployed automatically.
+---

-Your Task
+### Your Task

-Create a new, empty repository on GitHub.
+1. Create a new, empty repository on GitHub.

-Push one of your apps (Vue or React) to it.
+2. Push one of your apps (Vue or React) to it.

-Sign up for a free Netlify account.
+3. Sign up for a free Netlify or Vercel account.

-Connect your new repo and deploy it.
+4. Connect your new repo and deploy it.

-Share the live URL!
+5. Share the live URL!